Kitware/ParaView/Web/Documentation/guides/paraviewweb_on_aws_ec2/README.md

     $ sudo /opt/apache-2.4.7/bin/apachectl -k start

-At this point, you can test out that at least the static content is available by pointing your browser at the instance.
-As an example you can paste a url like the following one into your browser's location bar:
+At this point, you can check to make sure that at least the static content is available by pointing your browser at the instance.
+As an example, you can paste a URL like the following one into your browser's location bar:

     http://ec2-XXX-XXX-XXX-XXX.compute-1.amazonaws.com